clewisdavis/The-Joy-of-React/course-notes.md

   - `react-dom` for the web
   - `react-native` for mobile (iOS / Android) or desktop (Windows / MacOS) apps
   - `react-three-fiber` for 3D scenes using WebGL and Three.js
-- All the platfoms use the same core framework, `react`, but you have to specify the correct package based on what you are building.
+- All the platforms use the same core framework, `react`, but you have to specify the correct package based on what you are building.

 - You can use the React skills you learn, to build apps across platforms.